Vortex Motion in Superfluid $^4$He: Effects of Normal Fluid Flow

-The leading-order behavior of the vortex-induced flow velocity formula in classical fluid dynamics is given by the so-called local induction approximation (LIA) (Da Rios \cite{DaR}, Arms and Hama \cite{Arm}) which resolves the singularity due to the neglect of the finite vortex core size by an asymptotic calculation.
-Using the LIA, Da Rios \cite{DaR} and Betchov \cite{Bet} derived a set of coupled equations governing the inextensional motion of a vortex filament in an irrotational fluid in terms of time evolution of its intrinsic geometric parameters - curvature and torsion.
-Hasimoto \cite{Has} showed that Da Rios-Betchov equations can be elegantly combined to give a nonlinear Schrodinger equation.
-The single-soliton solution of this equation (Zakharov and Shabat \cite{Zak}) provides a description of an isolated loop of helical twisting motion along the vortex line.
-The LIA is, however, hampered by the fact that the motion of the vortex filament is assumed to be governed solely by the local features on the filament, so distant parts of the filament need to remain sufficiently separated during the motion.
-The large-amplitude solutions in LIA suffer from the violation of this premise as in a self-interaction of the vortex filament.
+The dominant term in the vortex self-advection velocity according to Biot-Savart law in hydrodynamics is given by the local induction approximation (LIA) (Da Rios \cite{DaR}, Arms and Hama \cite{Arm}) in which the singularity due to the neglect of the finite vortex core size is resolved by an asymptotic calculation.
+Using the LIA, Da Rios \cite{DaR} and Betchov \cite{Bet} independently derived time evolution equations governing the inextensional motion of a vortex filament in an irrotational fluid in terms of its intrinsic geometric parameters - curvature and torsion.
+The Da Rios-Betchov equations were shown (Hasimoto \cite{Has}) to be combined to give a nonlinear Schrodinger equation.
+This equation admits a single-soliton solution (Zakharov and Shabat \cite{Zak}) which describes an isolated loop of helical twisting motion along the vortex line.
+The LIA is based on the assumption that the motion of the vortex filament is governed solely by the local features on the filament, so distant parts of the filament can not come close to each other during the motion.
+However, the large-amplitude solutions in LIA do not comply with this premise as in a self-interaction of the vortex filament during a vortex reconnection process where the non-local effects dominate\footnote{Another aspect of the qualitative deviation of the intrinsic vortex filament motion in LIA from the actual vortex filament motion arises from the curvature conservation condition concocted by LIA (Svistunov \cite{Svi}).}.

-Interestingly, rotating liquid $^4$He appears to be a better system than ordinary fluids for the application of LIA, because, \begin{itemize} \item the cores of vortices in superfluid $^4$He are only few angstroms in diameter (hence validating the asymptotic evaluation implicit in the LIA which holds in the limit of vanishingly small vortex core size); \item interactions between different segments of a vortex filament are important only when the distance between them is of the order of few angstroms (\cite{Sch}, \cite{Sch2}). \end{itemize}
+Liquid $^4$He presents a better system than ordinary fluids for the application of LIA, because, \begin{itemize} \item the cores of vortices in superfluid $^4$He are only few angstroms in diameter; \item interactions between different segments of a vortex filament are negligible. \end{itemize}